xrdocs/cloud-scale-networking/_tutorials/ncs5500-routing-in-vrf.md

 This is indeed the default behavior: per-prefix label allocation...

 If your design permits it (and it should be the case in 99% of the times), we advise you modify the label allocation mode to "per-vrf".

+_Correction_: Fred commented that several use-cases involving "maximum-path eiBGP" can be broken by per-vrf allocation and he recommends to use per-CE when possible.
+A lot of litterature is available for free on places like CiscoLive where the allocation models and implications are extensively described.

 <div class="highlighter-rouge">
 <pre class="highlight">